Llanboidy: History and amenities

 Llanboidy is a scenic village in West Carmarthenshire, Wales.
 Its history goes back to the Iron Age where the site of a timber built fort can be seen near the village centre.
 'Llanboidy' may mean church (Llan) of the cowshed (beudy) and its name probably is linked to St. Brynach.
 Brynach was a wandering 5th century Irish saint who got shipwrecked off the South Wales coast, returning to Ireland from a tour to Brittany.
 He founded several West Wales churches and the village church is named after and dedicated to him.

 Another notable church he founded is at the village of Nevern.
 This is approximately 20 miles north west of Llanboidy and is overlooked by Carn Ingli (said by some to mean Mountain of Angels).

 Llanboidy then became an important drovers road route in the Middle Ages and once had four taverns.

 It has a sports and social club and a football (soccer) team.
 There is a village post office and the school has recently been re-built.
-The church graveyard holds a very precious statue, called 'the Grief', by the Cardiff born Sculptor Sir William Goscombe John.
+The church graveyard holds a very precious statue, called "the Grief", by the Cardiff-born sculptor Sir William Goscombe John.
 It was slowly deteriorating, until it was restored and brought indoors, in order to preserve it.
 It was a funerary monument to the Victorian era MP Walter Rice Howell Powell.
-Powell was a Haverfordwest born 1819 philanthropist who brought money and jobs to the village and his legacy can be seen at the Market Hall and other fine buildings in the village.
+Powell was a Haverfordwest-born 1819 philanthropist who brought money and jobs to the village and his legacy can be seen at the Market Hall, Piccadilly Square and other fine buildings in the village.
 The seat of the Powells was the mansion of Maesgwynne, north of the village.